zandaqo/structurae/doc/API.md

 ### new Grid([options], [data])
-Passes all arguments to the Base class except if called with a special set of grid options, in that case creates and empty grid of specified parameter.
+Passes all arguments to the Base class except if called with a special set of grid options, in that case creates and empty grid of specified parameters.

 | Param | Type | Default | Description |